-“… I have often heard people saying that older women should avoid wearing ‘beige’ as it is an ‘old lady’ colour, too safe and boring and also very draining on the complexion.
-What I noticed in a recent catalogue is a lot of ‘beige’ but hiding behind words such as: Toffee, Vanilla Pink, Toast, Iced Mocha, Putty, Toasted Almond, Pale Oyster, Almond Cream, Desert Sand, Heather Silver Sand, Heather Stone, Pale Oyster.
-What do you think about beige as a suitable colour for older women?”.
+“… I have often heard people saying that older women should avoid wearing ‘beige’ as it is an ‘old lady’ color, too safe and boring and also very draining on the complexion.
+What I noticed in a recent catalog is a lot of ‘beige’ but hiding behind words such as: Toffee, Vanilla Pink, Toast, Iced Mocha, Putty, Toasted Almond, Pale Oyster, Almond Cream, Desert Sand, Heather Silver Sand, Heather Stone, Pale Oyster.
+What do you think about beige as a suitable color for older women?”.

 Great question Aileen!

 Let’s first examine: exactly what color is beige?

 According to wiki, beige is a very pale brown color, variously described as a pale sandy fawn color, a grayish tan, a light-grayish yellowish brown, or a pale to grayish yellow.

 It can indeed be a tough color to wear depending on your specific skin color, but it can also look very chic, provided it is worn in the right way.

 Yes and no. Beige is definitely more popular now than it has been in other years.
 Below you can see how some of the major fashion houses showcased beige on the catwalks for spring/summer 2020.

 Burberry – Givenchy – Oscar de la Renta

 However, as you know, beige is not just for 2020.
 It is also a complete classic.
 There’s nothing more timeless, for example, than a beige trench coat.